 STEP THREE: Practise explaining your examples when answering questions about different skills.
-(The candidate above could have used her gap year example to have answered questions about resilience, problem-solving, initiative-taking or proactivity, among other skills.)
-The STAR technique (as described in this article) can help you structure your answers.
+(The candidate above could have used her gap year example to answer questions about resilience, problem-solving, initiative-taking or proactivity, among other skills.)
+The STAR technique can help you structure your answers.

 Cushman & Wakefield’s interview questions about the firm, the real estate industry and the commercial world

 You’ll likely be asked about your knowledge of the firm, events in the industry and how economic and political factors are affecting the property markets.

 Questions about your motivations for applying might include:

 - Why do you want to work in property?